luckymls/editor/README.md

-## Welcome to TindyEditor!
+## Welcome to HydrogenEditor!

-TindyEditor supports:
+HydrogenEditor supports:
 * Windows
 * Linux
 * _MacOs in development..._

-TindyEditor have many functions such as:
+HydrogenEditor have many functions such as:

 * Auto Save
 * 7 new Themes